Julian Faye Lund

-Julian Rekdahl Faye Lund (born 20 May 1999) is a Norwegian football goalkeeper who plays for Bodø/Glimt.
+Julian Rekdahl Faye Lund (born 20 May 1999) is a Norwegian professional footballer who plays as a goalkeeper for Bodø/Glimt.

 Career

 Faye Lund played for Oppsal in his early career, and joined Rosenborg in the middle of the 2015 season.

 In 2017 he was sent out on loan to Levanger in the OBOS-ligaen.
 After starting the first matches on the bench he went on to become a regular starter for the team.
 At the end of the season the loan was extended for the 2018 season.
 In 2019 he was loaned out to Mjøndalen.